The Associates (band): 1997–present: Legacy releases

 Mackenzie committed suicide in 1997 at age 39, shortly after the death of his mother.
 He had been suffering from clinical depression.
 He was contemplating a comeback at the time with material co-written with Aungle.
-The albums Beyond the Sun (1997) and Eurocentric (2000) were released posthumously and, in 2004, reconstructed and expanded with new unreleased songs into the two albums Auchtermatic and Transmission Impossible.
+The studio albums Beyond the Sun (1997) and Eurocentric (2000) were released posthumously and, in 2005, reconstructed and expanded with new unreleased songs into the two studio albums Auchtermatic and Transmission Impossible.

 Before Mackenzie's death, almost all Associates records had been deleted.
-Former band member Michael Dempsey and the MacKenzie estate began a reissue programme to make sure the band's legacy continued, reissuing almost every Associates album, including a 25th anniversary edition of The Affectionate Punch in 2005.
-In addition to the original albums, two compilation albums were released: Double Hipness (2000), a collection of early tracks with the 1993 reunion demos; and Singles (2004), an extended version of Popera – The Singles Collection which caught up with post-1990 material and included the cover of Bowie's "Boys Keep Swinging".
+Former band member Michael Dempsey and the Mackenzie estate began a reissue programme to make sure the band's legacy continued, reissuing almost every Associates album, including a 25th anniversary edition of The Affectionate Punch in 2005.
+In addition to the original albums, two compilation albums were released: Double Hipness (2000), a collection of early tracks with the 1993 reunion demos; and Singles (2004), an extended version of Popera – The Singles Collection which caught up with post-1990 material and included the cover version of Bowie's "Boys Keep Swinging".
 In 2002, The Glamour Chase (recorded in the years 1985–87) was finally released as a set titled The Glamour Chase & Perhaps.
-Finally, Wild and Lonely and Mackenzie's solo album Outernational were repackaged with bonus tracks in 2006.
+Finally, Wild and Lonely and Mackenzie's solo studio album Outernational were repackaged with bonus tracks in 2006.

-The Tom Doyle book The Glamour Chase: The Maverick Life of Billy Mackenzie, first published in 1998 and reissued in 2011, documented the band's career and Mackenzie's subsequent life.
+The Tom Doyle book The Glamour Chase: The Maverick Life of Billy MacKenzie, first published in 1998 and reissued in 2011, documented the band's career and Mackenzie's subsequent life.

-Rankine died on 3rd January 2023 at age 64.
+Rankine died on 3 January 2023 at the age of 64.

 Legacy and influence

 The Associates drew stylistically on a variety of genres, including art rock, disco, glam, minimalism, balladry and cabaret.
 Their music has been described as post-punk, synth-pop, new wave and experimental pop.
-The group was hailed by the likes of Björk and U2 singer Bono.
+The group was hailed by the likes of Björk and U2's lead vocalist Bono.
 Björk stated that her "love affair with the Associates started when I was fifteen [...], it was Sulk I really got into".
 "I really admired the way Billy used and manipulated his voice on that record".
 Bono said about the Associates: "We ripped them off.
 Billy was a great singer: I couldn't rip him off".
 Artists who have covered "Party Fears Two", include the Divine Comedy, Dan Bryk, King Creosote and Heaven 17.
 Journalist Simon Reynolds, called the group "great should-have-beens of British pop".
 Chris Tighe wrote that the band have "been belated acknowledged as one of the '80s' most inspired pop groups".

-Ian Rankin took the title of his 2015 Inspector Rebus novel, Even Dogs in the Wild, from a track on The Affectionate Punch, and the song itself has a role in the story.
+The Scottish crime writer and philanthropist Ian Rankin took the title of his twentieth instalment of the Inspector Rebus series for his novel, Even Dogs in the Wild (2015), from a track on The Affectionate Punch, and the song itself has a role in the story.

-Upon news of Rankine’s passing, Ladytron wrote on social media, "No Associates = No Ladytron" while saying that he was the "creator of amongst the most joyous magnificent pop music of all time."
+Upon news of Rankine's passing, the English electronic band Ladytron wrote on social media, "No Associates = No Ladytron" while saying that he was the "creator of amongst the most joyous magnificent pop music of all time."